Swon-Jeong-finance/ERP_forward_looking/README.md

 python run_experiments.py --config final_config.json --dry_run
 ```

-## Public outputs
+## Summary outputs

-Public forecast files contain **prediction-only** series (realized target values excluded to respect third-party data terms).
-Summary files are included for verification of the main empirical findings.
-Users with access to the original source data can reconstruct the full workflow.
+The `output/` directories contain summary-level result files for verification of the main empirical findings reported in the paper.
+Users with access to the original source data can reconstruct the full workflow and all intermediate outputs using the provided code and configuration.

+## References

+- Welch, I., & Goyal, A. (2008).
+A comprehensive look at the empirical performance of equity premium prediction. *The Review of Financial Studies*, 21(4), 1455–1508.
+- Goyal, A., Welch, I., & Zafirov, A. (2024).
+A comprehensive 2022 look at the empirical performance of equity premium prediction. *The Review of Financial Studies*, 37(11), 3490–3557.